 - Unlike other Schools, all production costs are met by the school.

+This course commences in January each year.
 This course explores the many ways in which the cinematographer participates in the collaborative process of translating screenplays into meaningful and stimulating films.
 Exercises, workshops, masterclasses and productions, supported by critical and analytical study of the history and development of cinematography, give students a solid foundation in the art and craft of their future career.